 9. YOUR HOUSE IS NOT YOUR HOME – I can’t stress enough that if you plan to let it, you really do have to let go of any emotional attachment to your home.
 You can’t keep poking your nose in or start to be precious about tenants not looking after it with the same passion and tender care as you.
 It may have been where you brought up your kids – mine was where my husband proposed to me – but once it is let, it is a business venture, generating income for you.
 Nothing more.

 10. You WILL need an address – we found that Officialdom is not too comfortable with ‘No Fixed Abode’; ‘A Caravan Somewhere in Europe’ or a box number as a means of contact.
 Banks, insurers, the DVLA etc do require you to have a fixed, residential address.
 An understanding parent, sibling or friend is very useful here.
-If you have gone paperless, they won’t be inundated with mail, but having an address will enable you still to function in the modern world.
+If you have gone paperless, they won’t be inundated with mail and you shouldn’t miss important items, but having an address will enable you still to function in the modern world.

 I hope that you find this guide helpful.
 I re-iterate that I am not an expert and my advice is based simply on my personal experience of letting property.

 I have listed below some links to professional bodies who offer useful information on letting property.